-Tax bills for 2015 are scheduled to be mailed by April 29, 2016.
+Tax bills for 2016 are scheduled to be mailed by April 25, 2017.
 If you do not receive your tax bill by May 15th, contact the Peoria County Treasurer's office at 672-6065.
 Failure to receive a tax bill does not excuse you from your real estate obligation or accrued penalties.
 You can also print a tax bill by accessing this website http://propertytax.peoriacounty.org

 Taxes may be paid at the following locations:

 The following methods of payment are accepted:

 - Money Order